nerdjango/supply-chain-management/README.md

 # supply-chain-management

-A smart contract to manage a supply chain of goods
+A simple smart contract to manage a supply chain of goods (not the final build.)